 The advantage of investing in a rated company is that the investor has a sense of what the rating agencies think about the credit risk of the company.
 Also, rating helps the investor to charge an appropriate spread for taking the extra risk called default spread.

-However, rating agencies cannot always make accurate predictions and it becomes the responsibility of the investor to double check the credit risks of the companies they want to invest in.
-Following are some basic factors to help investor measure the risk of the company:-
+However, rating agencies cannot always make accurate predictions, and it becomes the responsibility of the investor to double-check the credit risks of the companies they want to invest in.
+The following are some basic factors to help investor measure the risk of the company:-

 Thus Interest coverage ratio = 3500/700 = 5

 According to various agencies data, the companies with interest coverage ratio between 4.5% to 6% has a rating of ‘A-‘ and its relative default risk is 2.5%.
-I.e. Tony should charge a 2.5% higher interest rate than the risk-free ratesRisk-free RatesA risk-free rate is the minimum rate of return expected on investment with zero risks by the investor.
+I.e., Tony should charge a 2.5% higher interest rate than the risk-free ratesRisk-free RatesA risk-free rate is the minimum rate of return expected on investment with zero risks by the investor.
 It is the government bonds of well-developed countries, either US treasury bonds or German government bonds.
 Although, it does not exist because every investment has a certain amount of risk..

-None/ low payments of regular invoice negatively affect the cash flows of Tony’s firm and cause losses to the entity generally referred to as bad debtsBad DebtsBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation..
+None/ low payments of regular invoice negatively affect the cash flows of Tony’s firm and cause losses to the entity, generally referred to as bad debtsBad DebtsBad Debts can be described as unforeseen loss incurred by a business organization on account of non-fulfillment of agreed terms and conditions on account of sale of goods or services or repayment of any loan or other obligation..

 In order to avoid such risks, Tony should structure an effective credit policy and properly check the credibility of its customers before offering any credit or loan.